njNagaraj/Brave-Browser-Automation/README.md

 So here i have created a automation that do several tasks that automatically use the browser by running the script without the help of us.

-In brave browser we can earn by two ways by recieve add in notification and by seeing promotion on browser new tabs
+In brave browser we can earn by two ways by recieve add in notification and by seeing promotion on browser new tabs.

-once yu run the Script it the browser engine thought it was used by a human and so we can earn BAT.
+before running the script donn't forgot to install the necessary libraries. once you run the Script it the browser engine thought it was used by a human and so we can earn BAT.